SESYNC-ci/introdb-lesson/_slides/goals.md

 - Discover relational databases
 - Meet Structured Query Language (SQL)
 - Recognize the value of typed data
-- Glimpse spatial extensions in action
+[//]: # " - Glimpse spatial extensions in action "

 <!--split-->

+[//]: # " ## Specific Achievements "

+[//]: # " - Access a database on a PostgreSQL server "
+[//]: # " - Create a table and view table definitions "
+[//]: # " - Insert records one at a time into a table "
+[//]: # " - Alter the definition of an existing table "

 ## Specific Achievements

-- Access a database on a PostgreSQL server
+- Access a SQLite database from R
-- Create a table and view table definitions
-- Insert records one at a time into a table
-- Alter the definition of an existing table
+- Select data to read into data frame
+- Test primary and foreign key constraints